mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     You can use whatever text editor you like.
 Qt Creator is cross platform, has good auto-complete and syntax highlight features.
 For a more lightweight editor, Sublime Text with the QML package, Atom or Notepad++ could be used, among others.

 !!! note
-    Depending on your platform, you'll see `.qmlc` files popping up in your theme's directory.
-These are cache files, generated for faster loading, optimized for you machine.
-When copying the theme to a different machine, you don't have to bring them, they'll get generated the next time you launch Pegasus.
+    You might see `.qmlc` files popping up in your theme's directory.
+These are cache files, generated for faster loading.
+When copying the theme to a different machine, you don't have to bring them, they'll automatically get generated the next time you launch Pegasus.

 ## Initial layout